Michael Collins (film): Plot

 De Valera returns from the USA having been unable to secure President Wilson's support.
 The British hint at direct communication with the Irish, though Collins' guerilla campaign has boded poorly for Ireland's image.
 De Valera therefore decrees that the Irish Republican Army must fight as a conventional military, though Collins knows that this will just lead to another defeat against the might of the British Empire.
 Adamant in his approach to securing peace, de Valera orders a siege on The Custom House, but the Irish Republican Army suffers heavy casualties and the attack fails catastrophically.
 Despite the desperate situation the Irish Republican Army now finds itself in, the British unexpectedly call for a cease to the conflict.

 Collins is sent to London to negotiate Irish interests as part of the Anglo-Irish Treaty, which is signed in 1921.
-Though the Republic of Ireland is not immediately granted independence, the treaty enables Ireland to achieve it over time while remaining a British dominion during the interim as well as losing six of the nine Ulster counties, which will remain under British control.
-De Valera, who sought unconditional independence for the Republic of Ireland, is furious upon learning of this and he and his supporters, including Boland, resign in protest.
+Though Ireland is not immediately granted independence, the treaty enables Ireland to achieve it over time while remaining a British dominion during the interim as well as losing six of the nine Ulster counties, which will remain under British control.
+De Valera, who sought unconditional independence for Ireland, is furious upon learning of this and he and his supporters, including Boland, resign in protest.
 The subsequent people's vote backs the terms of the treaty, but de Valera rejects the result and in 1922 leads an attack on the Four Courts in Dublin.
-The Irish Republican Army, led by Collins, is ordered to recapture it.
+The National Army, led by Collins, is ordered to recapture it.
 In the subsequent Battle of Dublin, Boland is murdered.

 Devastated upon learning of his friend's death, Collins journeys to West Cork, where de Valera is in hiding, to mediate peace.
 Collins, however, is misdirected by de Valera's associates and is led into an ambush in which he is shot and killed.
 Kitty Kiernan, Collins' love interest, is informed of his death just as she tries on a wedding gown.